OpenCommercePay/opencommerce-sdk/README.md

 This project is licensed under the MIT License.

 ## Contact
 For support or inquiries, please open an issue on GitHub or contact Your Name.
-You can also contact idan@opencommerce.xyx
+You can also contact idan@opencommerce.xyz